This article was written by Maddie Keogh in February 2019 and updated with our latest content in September 2023.

 Agency Mavericks polled 640 members to discover how they find WordPress clients.
 Did Tinder make the list?

-Andy goes into bricks and mortar shops to buy products and whilst there he engages shop owners in conversation and becomes friendly with the staff.
-He brought on his first three e-commerce stores through this method.
+One member, Andy, seeks out bricks and mortar shops to buy products.
+While there, he engages with shop owners in conversation and becomes friendly with the staff.
+By doing this, he found multiple prospective web design clients and brought on his first three e-commerce stores!

-So, have a think — do you pick up the kids at school and chat to the other parents?
+So, have a think — do you pick up the kids at school and chat with the other parents?
 Do you go to church?
 Do you know the people in your local café?
 It doesn’t need to be a hard sell.
 Just tell them about your business and be honest about how hard it is starting out.
 And don't be surprised if the mere mention that you're a web designer lands you work.
+As a freelance web designer, you need to consider every situation an opportunity to find new work.
+Word-of-mouth marketing works wonders!

 Esther says this happened with a visit to the doctor:

-“Walked into a specialist doctors surgery and when told I had to have a small procedure, said I have my own design agency so can take the day off.
-She said ‘website designer, I need you!'
-Of course she does after checking out her website in the waiting room.
-I have now booked appointments with dentist, accountant and naturopath.”
+“Walked into a specialist doctor's surgery and when told I had to have a small procedure, said I have my own design agency so can take the day off.
+She said ‘Website designer, I need you!'
+Of course, she does after checking out her website in the waiting room.
+I have now booked appointments with a dentist, accountant, and naturopath.”

 You may be surprised how many people want to help!

 Every niche has relevant business directories.
-Weddings, designers, plumbers and nonprofits — the list is endless.
+Weddings, designers, plumbers, nonprofits — the list is endless.
 When you have a niche, start Googling and see which directories you can be listed on.

-Some of you may need to pay for access to premium listings, but the ROI will balance out the overhead cost.
+You may need to pay for access to premium listings, but the ROI will balance out the overhead cost.
+Get your name in amongst other trusted web designers, and your success will boom.

-You're so used to being a “doer” that you might not even realise the power of your words and the value of your knowledge itself can bring you new clients.
-Matt explained:
+As a freelance web designer, you're probably so used to being a “doer” that you might not even realize the power of your words and the value of your knowledge itself can bring you new clients.
+Agency Mavericks Facebook member Matt explains:

 “My podcast has been a big lead generator for me.
 Also, I've gotten a few great clients through teaching local WordPress classes.”